Age of Consent (film): Box office

 Age of Consent was a huge success in Australia, where it received generally favourable reviews, and drew sizeable audiences; it ran continuously for seven months at Sydney's Rapallo.
 The film took AUD 981,000 at the box office in Australia, which was equivalent to AUD 9,711,900 in 2009.
 It was the 13th most popular film in Australia in 1969.
 Filmink argued "I'm not sure audiences came for Mason, fine an actor as he was – it was more the scenery, and the racy subject matter, and a dozen other stars could have played that part as effectively."

 Critical

 Outside Australia critics were not very positive.
 Penelope Mortimer in The Observer wrote "I tremendously admire James Mason and believed, until I saw Age of Consent, that he could do no wrong...It is best forgiven and forgotten".
 The reviewer in Variety wrote that the "film has plenty of corn, is sometimes too slow, repetitious and badly edited...Yet [it] has immense charm, and the photography and superb scenery make it a good travelog ad for the Great Barrier Reef".
 Michael Powell thought the film had turned out to be too comic: "A sensual comedy.
 Not a big success, but interesting anyway."

+Filmink argued the film "has never enjoyed the best reputation, in part because Columbia cut the film and added a terrible music score; there’s also some over acting from the support cast, it takes a while to get used to Mason’s accent, and the sexual politics are, ahem, of their time."
+However, "the film has life and warmth and we enjoyed it, especially the re-released copy which puts back the original score...
+I Powell directs with feeling, Mason and Mirren are charismatic... and it’s all easy going, laid-back and Queensland-ish.
+It’s absolutely worth seeing."